Symbol Invariant of Partition and the Construction: Applications

-This pairwise patten then continue.
+This pairwise rows then continue.
 If the partition has an odd number of row, we draw the conclusion.
 If the partition has an even number of row, the last row is even.
-By using the formula (\ref{Ld3}), the contribution to symbol of the last row has the following form
+By using formula(\ref{Ld3}), the contribution to symbol of the last row has the following form

 which have no influence on the conclusion. \end{proof}